Zoos and Other Animal Attractions

 The Species Survival Plan or SSP program was developed in 1981 by the (American) Association of Zoos and Aquariums to help ensure the survival of selected species in zoos and aquariums, most of which are threatened or endangered in the wild.

-They sometimes work with UK zoos.
+They often work in partnership with UK zoos.